WHAT A HARDWARE PROTOTYPE ACTUALLY COSTS IN 2026

 How to keep the number down

-When you shouldn't build at all
+When you should not build at all

 What we charge